*Warning* – Do not read this article if you are faint of heart regarding topics of a sexual nature

 But, I decided I’d be doing more good than harm by informing all of my followers about the latest narcissistic craze.

-Now, I’m not saying that every person who attends this event is a narcissist, because there is a cultural and spiritual element to it…many lives have been changed because of it.
+Now, I’m not saying that every person who attends this event is a narcissist, because there is a cultural and spiritual element to it…many lives have been changed because of Burning Man.

-But, that’s not what your narcissistic partner is seeking when he or she buys their ticket.
+But, culture and spirituality are not what your sneaky partner is seeking when he or she buys their ticket.

-Seriously, if you meet the above personality criteria and your narcissistic partner has mentioned this event to you–even casually–you should seriously contemplate that there may be a critical compatibility issue in the relationship which will likely result in your being traumatized.
+Seriously, if you’re at all sensitive or have high standards around monogamy and your partner has mentioned this event to you – even casually – you should seriously consider that there may be a critical compatibility issue in the relationship which will result in your being traumatized.

 Burning Man apparently promotes academics and being green.
-Their statement is:
+Their mission statement is:

-And that’s precisely what the festival represents for most of the people who attend.
+And that’s precisely what the festival represents for most people who attend.

 So, what ‘s the great attraction to Burning Man as it pertains to your narcissistic partner?
-I did some research on the subject myself since it’s become a recurring struggle among some of my coaching clients whose toxic partners have gone or are making plans to attend.
+I did some research on the subject since it’s become a recurring struggle among many of my coaching clients whose partners have been there or are making plans to attend.

-Let me tell it to you straight–so you can compare notes in the event your narcissistic partner may be preparing to attend (or you discover their intentions without their telling you) – and it’s not because they want to check out the creative art.
+I’ll give it to you straight–so you can compare notes in the event your partner may be planning to reserve their spot (or you discover their intentions without their telling you) – and it’s not because they want to check out the creative art.

 The media images available on the internet make Burning Man appear as a modern-day Woodstock.
-Many describe it as a healing experience–which makes it unfortunate that so many of my clients have been traumatized by the event based on the reasons their narcissistic partners have wanted to go there.
+Many describe it as a healing experience–which makes it unfortunate that so many of my clients have been traumatized by the event based on the reasons their toxic partners have gone there.

 Following is a sampling of why the narcissist wants to go to Burning Man, which is held in the Black Rock Desert in Nevada: